albertkun/22S-ASIAAM-191A/docs/syllabus.md

 does not support an inclusive environment.
 You can also report any incidents you may witness or experience online the Office of Equity, Diversity, and Inclusion on [their website](https://equity.ucla.edu/).
 Basic Zoom protocols for this course are as follows:

 -   Mute microphones when not talking

--   Feel free to use the chat to ask questions at any time, but be aware that students attending class in-person will be focused on first
+-   Feel free to use the chat to ask questions at any time

 -   Ensure that your preferred name and pronouns are included in your Zoom name

 -   Though encouraged, video cameras are optional

     -   If cameras are turned off, please provide a profile picture, this will help me to identify you throughout the course

 ### Lab Requirements

-Lab assignments will require [Microsoft Visual Studio Code](https://code.visualstudio.com) in addition to [Git](https://git-scm.com/).
-[Firefox](https://www.mozilla.org/en-US/firefox/new/), a modern web-browser with built-in debugging is highly recommended.
+Lab assignments will require [Microsoft Visual Studio Code](https://code.visualstudio.com) in addition to [Git](https://git-scm.com/) and a [GitHub account](https://github.com/join).
+[Firefox](https://www.mozilla.org/en-US/firefox/new/) is the official web browser for the class.
 Use of other software is allowed but not supported (i.e. you are on your own to troubleshoot).

 Please be sure to have required software installed prior to lab sessions.
 Reach out if there are any installation issues or concerns before labs.

 ### Lab Assistance

 While the goal in the course is to ease everyone into GIS and writing code, I understand that the process may be intimidating and difficult.
 Rest assured that your success is my success, and I will try my best in making a learning environment that breaks down these initial barriers.
 We all have gone through the same struggles learning new technology, and I strongly encourage you get help as often as possible.
 Steps for troubleshooting technical problems can often be solved by a quick online search or reviewing lab materials for a misstep.
 The class community discussion forums is another resource for help.
 Regardless, do not hesitate to reach out to me for help.

 ## Assignments and Evaluation